ArmandasRokas/IntroductionToStatisticsAtDTU/docs/chapter_3_2.md

 - X coordinates represent the expected normal quantiles.
 - Y coordinates represent the sample quantiles.

-For example, the point (0,3002.333) is respectively the 0.5 quantiles of the expected normal distribution and the sample.
+For example, the point $( 0, 3002.333 )$ represents respectively the 0.5 quantiles of the expected normal distribution and the sample.